 These experiments demonstrated that vertical divisions can produce asymmetric daughter cells, and that vertical divisions were not perfectly vertical – they averaged 82.9º with the cleavage plane always tilting away from the daughter cell that inherited the RG pial fiber.
 The results were based on 36 RG cell divisions and 24 IP cell divisions recorded via time-lapse in vitro, and in vivo cleavage plane angle measurements of 1536 ventricular surface divisions and 879 SVZ divisions.

 In sum, angle of division did not predict daughter cell fate.
 Instead, daughter cell fate was correlated with the stage of neurogenesis and the location of division: Divisions at the ventricle during early stages of cortical development were mostly symmetric, while during later stages divisions at the ventricle were mostly asymmetric, regardless of orientation.
 After the onset of neurogenesis, divisions that occurred at the ventricle were largely asymmetric and those in the SVZ were largely symmetric.
-This suggests that inheritance of fate determinants is not controlled by the angle of division, but by other factors I'd be happy to discuss if you give me a call!
+This suggests that inheritance of fate determinants is not controlled by the angle of division, but by other factors I’d be happy to discuss if you give me a call.

-Vertical divisions produce asymmetric daughter cells
+Vertical divisions produce translocating radial glial cells that remain proliferative.

 Vertically produced, asymmetric translocating radial glial cell.
 This time-lapse movie is another example showing that vertical divisions can produce asymmetric daughter cells.
 The RG cell divided vertically at the t=24h:30m mark, yet produced morphologically asymmetric daughter cells: one daughter cell retained the pial fiber and the second daughter cell remained close to the mother RG cell over 100+ hours of time-lapse recording.
 After division the RG cell detached from the ventricle and translocated toward the cortical plate.
 The translocating RG cell remained proliferative, dividing two additional times at the t=52h time point, and the t=83h time point.
 After 100+ hours of time-lapse recording I transferred the organotypic slice to an Ephys rig and obtained whole-cell patch-clamp recordings from each cell.
 All four cells exhibited the membrane properties of astroglial cells.
 This result was obtained in 3 consecutive experiments.
 The astroglial membrane properties recorded from the translocating RG cell, and its daughters, stands in contrast to the neuronal membrane properties I readily and consistently recorded from daughter cells produced by IP cell divisions.

-Vertical divisions produce translocating radial glial cells that remain proliferative
+Vertical divisions produce translocating radial glial cells.

 This time-lapse movie shows another vertical RG cell division yielding morphologically distinct daughter cells.
 The division at t=4h was vertical, and yielded one daughter cell that retained the pial fiber (red arrowhead), and a second daughter cell (red arrow) that remained close to the mother cell over 100+ hours of time-lapse recording.
 The RG cell loses contact with the ventricle during recording.
 The ventricular contacting process appears to degrade at the t=39h and t=45h time points, and was no longer visible after that point.